MegaManSec/Security-Solutions/JS-flattenArray-Recursion.md

 }
 ```

-In both cases, we can create a deeply nested array, and attempt to flatten it.
-This is an example of the first one:
+In both cases, a deeply nested array results in a stack overflow exception being raised when flattening.
+For example:

 ```
 > function flatten(array) {